-- After twelve (12 months) of continuous and unbroken service; the Partner of the Primary Carer for the child may take a period of Concurrent Parental (or Paternity) Leave taken at the same time as the Primary carer; within the first 3 months of the time of birth of Day of Placement of the child (subject to evidence being provided). - The Concurrent Parental Leave may be for a maximum period of two (2) weeks in total and unless agreed, must not start before the date of birth or the Day of Placement of the child.
-This period of leave will be paid leave at the employee's ordinary Rate of Pay plus superannuation.

-A minimum of four (4) weeks' notice must be given to take any periods of Concurrent Leave.
+- After 1-year of continuous and unbroken employment (qualifying period), the Partner of the Primary Carer for the child may take a period of Partner Leave at the same time as the Primary carer.
+This leave must be taken within the first 3 months after the child's birth or day of placement of the child (subject to evidence being provided). - The paid Partner Leave may be for a maximum period of two (2) weeks in total.
+This period of leave will be paid at the employee's ordinary rate of pay plus superannuation. - A minimum of four (4) weeks' notice must be given to take any periods of Partner Leave.
 Where these notice periods are not practicable, notice must be given as soon as practicable.